 This course equips future project managers with the skills necessary to identify, analyze, assess, categorize, control, and mitigate project risk.
 Students learn how risk is being managed across industries, the factors that produce risk, and are presented with the tools necessary to reduce risk as much as possible.

-Organizational Leadership majors will take PMG460 in place of PJM310.
+* Organizational Leadership majors will take SOC460 instead of PJM310.